jndm/event-app/README.md

-Small application for getting experience with NextJS (and refreshing React skills) and using node as a backend with tRPC to get some experince with it and to get some change from basic REST API.
-Currently using NestJS but might consider swapping out of it due.
+Small application for getting experience with some new (for me) techologies and refresh knowledge on some (React).

+- Frontend using NextJS
+- Backend node with NestJS (so far but might consider swapping) with tRPC